 In the search box, type FreshDesk.
 Select FreshDesk from the results panel, and then select the Add button to add the application.

 Configuring and testing Azure AD single sign-on

 In this section, you configure and test Azure AD single sign-on with FreshDesk based on a test user called "Britta Simon".

 For single sign-on to work, Azure AD needs to know what the counterpart user in FreshDesk is to a user in Azure AD.
 In other words, a link relationship between an Azure AD user and the related user in FreshDesk needs to be established.

-This link relationship is established by assigning the value of the user name in Azure AD as the value of the Username in FreshDesk.
+This link relationship is established by assigning the value of the User Name in Azure AD as the value of the email address in FreshDesk.